-S2 Table.
+Table b.
 NGS genotyping results of clonal erythroid colonies (CFU-E and BFU-E) derived from HSPCs after editing with Cas9 RNP pairs programming deletion of the three regions and sub-regions of interest in this study.
 NGS genotypes are Insertions (“I”) or deletions (“D”) of the indicated nucleotides at the indicated positions within the repressor region NGS amplicon (see supplemtal text below).
 Globin transcript abundance by RNA-seq (as %of all globin transcripts) is indicated.